SliceCraft/MiSideSpeedrunMod/README.md

   </tr>
   <tr>
     <td>Alt + P</td>
-    <td>Toggle Place Stops</td>
+    <td>Toggle Place Stops (Experimental)</td>
     <td>Toggle the place stop display.
-Place stops are used by the game to prevent the player from going in a certain direction.</td>
+Place stops are used by the game to prevent the player from going in a certain direction.
+This feature is still somewhat experimental since there are places where they aren't properly detected yet.</td>
   </tr>
   <tr>
     <td>Alt + L</td>